 Lifestyle and home remedies

-- Avoiding scratching or injuring your skin
+- Avoiding scratching your skin and injuring your nails.

 Preparing for an appointment